 On July 27, 2015, Teva announced that it entered into a definitive agreement with Allergan plc to acquire Allergan s worldwide generic pharmaceuticals business.
-Teva will pay total consideration of \$40.5 billion, consisting of \$33.75 billion in cash and \$6.75 billion in Teva shares, with the number of shares to be determined based on the volume-weighted average price for the 20 trading days ending on July 31, 2015.
+Teva will pay total consideration of \$40.5 billion, consisting of \$33.75 billion in cash and approximately 100 million Teva shares, which represent \$6.75 billion in value, based on the mutually-agreed price of \$67.30 per share.
 Closing of the transaction is subject to certain conditions, including relevant regulatory approvals.
 Subject to satisfaction of the closing conditions, Teva expects the acquisition to close in the first quarter of 2016.